Last updated on 24 January 2022

 For patients who prefer a good cosmetic outcome, another option would be single incision laparoscopic surgery.
 All the surgical instruments are placed within a single small incision that is made deep inside the umbilicus.
 This wound will eventually heal without any visible scars.

-What are the benefits of gall bladder removal surgery?
+Benefits of a gall bladder removal surgery

 Not only does gall bladder removal relieve the pain and discomfort caused by gallstones, it is also the only way to prevent gallstones from recurring.

 If you decide to undergo laparoscopic gall bladder removal, the benefits include:

 - Smaller scars

 - Shorter hospital stay as compared to open gall bladder surgery